VimsecAu/kb/m365/baselines/powerbi.md

 Sensitivity labels SHOULD be enabled for Power BI and employed for sensitive data per enterprise data protection policies.

 <!--Policy: MS.POWERBI.7.1v1; Criticality: SHOULD -->
 - _Rationale:_ A document without sensitivity labels may be opened unknowingly, potentially exposing data to someone who is not supposed to have access to it.
-This policy will help organize and classify data, making it easier to keep data out of the wrong hands.
+This policy will help organise and classify data, making it easier to keep data out of the wrong hands.
 - _Last modified:_ June 2023
 - _MITRE ATT&CK TTP Mapping:_
   - [T1048: Exfiltration Over Alternative Protocol](https://attack.mitre.org/techniques/T1048/)